inky03/FUNKINX3/README.md

-engine by me. yeah!<br>
-this engine is HEAVILY UNFINISHED, expect a lot of missing features...
+this engine is HEAVILY UNFINISHED; be wary of MISSING FEATURES and BREAKING API CHANGES while i keep working on it

 # compiling